 You can use anything to make the holes.
 I used a wine cork placed in the bottom of my container to create the drainage hole.
 It’s easy to cut out of the concrete once the pot is dry.
 Alternately, you could use a drill to make the holes in the dried container.

 I am using a medium size plastic bowl but I plan on making some nice rectangular and square forms for future Hypertufa containers.
 (I have a feeling I will be making them on a regular basis.)
 You can use any type of container, select one with a shape you love.
 For your first Hypertufa pot go a bit smaller, it will be easier to make and you can really learn the process with minimal stress

-If you are using a plastic mould oil down the inside with oil or Vaseline to aid in the removal of the Hypertufa container.
-If you are using a metal or wood mould line the inside with a sheet of thick plastic first.
+If you are using a plastic mold oil down the inside with oil or Vaseline to aid in the removal of the Hypertufa container.
+If you are using a metal or wood mold line, the inside with a sheet of thick plastic first.
 This helps in the removal of the finished container.